Read our full vision paper here.

 We believe the answer lies in realizing an impact economy, a market economy that provides the values, information and incentives that optimize the common good and enables people to pursue their own preferences, ideas and projects to satisfy their needs and have a positive impact on society.

-A fast rising number of social enterprises, impact investors and traditional businesses that are paying attention to their impact on society and aim to use their business models and investment for the common good.
+A fast rising number of social enterprises, impact investors and traditional businesses are paying attention to their impact on society and aim to use their business models and investment for the common good.
 The challenge is how to upscale existing practices and movements to a systemic level.
 To realize the impact economy, we need to broaden the group of businesses that aim to realise impact and deepen the integration of impact into businesses.
 This requires developing the enabling institutions:

 - A culture that provides shared purpose and values of an impact economy